VCCRI/CIDR/README.md

 CIDR - Clustering through Imputation and Dimensionality Reduction
 =================================================================

-Fast and accurate clustering through imputation and dimensionality reduction for Single Cell RNA-seq data.
+Fast and accurate clustering through imputation and dimensionality reduction for single cell RNA-Seq data.

-Most existing dimensionality reduction and clustering packages for single cell RNA-Seq (scRNA- Seq) data deal with dropouts by heavy modelling and computational machinery.
-Here we in- troduce *CIDR* (Clustering through Imputation and Dimensionality Reduction), an ultrafast algorithm which uses a novel yet very simple ‘implicit imputation’ approach to alleviate the impact of dropouts in scRNA-Seq data in a principled manner.
+Most existing dimensionality reduction and clustering packages for single cell RNA-Seq (scRNA-Seq) data deal with dropouts by heavy modelling and computational machinery.
+Here we introduce *CIDR* (Clustering through Imputation and Dimensionality Reduction), an ultrafast algorithm which uses a novel yet very simple ‘implicit imputation’ approach to alleviate the impact of dropouts in scRNA-Seq data in a principled manner.

 Getting Started
 ---------------